GStreamer/gstreamer/Basic+tutorial+15+Clutter+integration.markdown

 g_object_set (pipeline, "video-sink", sink, NULL);
 ```

-Finally, tell `playbin2` to use the sink we created instead of the
+Finally, tell `playbin` to use the sink we created instead of the
 default one.

 Then the GStreamer pipeline and the Clutter timeline are started and the